zraest/CubeAttack_DP/README.md

 # Cube Distinguisher Extraction using Division Property in Block Ciphers

-Automatic tools for identifying distinguishers simplified these type attacks.
+Automatic tools for finding distinguishers simplify the attacks.
 Here, we extend and adapt [Solvatore](https://github.com/kste/solvatore) to find cube distinguishers for block ciphers in a non-blackbox manner and apply it to block cipher KATAN32.

 ## Running the tests